yvvijay121/StatisticsNotes/content/Measures of Spread for Quantitative Distributions.md

-# Spread of Distribution
+---
+title: Measures of Spread for Quantitative Distributions
+---
-There are multiple values that can represent the spread of the distribution
+There are multiple values that can represent the spread of the distribution.

 ## Variance and [[Standard Deviation]]
 ![[Standard Deviation#^5e9145]]